-Do you know that your eye movement can clearly reveal your love or lust intentions when it comes to the person you are attracted to?
+Is it a look of love, or lust?
+Don’t know how to find it?
+Well, your eye movements reveal love or lust intentions when it comes to the person you are attracted to.

 Not that we can be totally surprised, because eyes say a lot about someone’s intentions.
 I mean, look at Crazy Eyes on Orange Is The New Black.
 There’s a lot to be deduced from her adorably wonky stare.

-This automatic judgement can happen in as little as half a second and likely recruits different networks of activity in the brain.
+This automatic judgment can happen in as little as half a second and likely recruits different networks of activity in the brain.

 Stephanie Cacioppo, one of the authors, said: